 - (4) Unvested portion remaining from an award of time-vested restricted shares granted under the 2016 LTI Plan that vests in four substantially equal installments on March 1, 2021, 2022, 2023 and 2024. - (5) Unvested portion remaining from an award of time-vested restricted shares granted under the 2016 LTI Plan that vests in four substantially equal installments on March 1, 2022, 2023, 2024 and 2025. - (6) Performance shares granted under the 2016 LTI Plan which vested at the end of the service period on December 31, 2021 and following the Governance and Human Capital Committee's determination of change in tangible book value per common share plus change in accumulated dividends for each calendar year performance period.
-Performance shares were earned in three substantially equal annual installments based upon change in tangible book value per common share plus change in accumulated dividends during each calendar year performance period.
-Performance shares were earned at the excutive earned are reported in the "Number of Shares or Units of Stock That Have Not Vested" column based on the actual change in tangible book value per common share plus change in accumulated dividends for purposes of performance share avds during performance period as follows: for 2019, change in tangible book value per common share plus change in accumulated dividends of 17.9% resulted in the executive earning 200% of the target performance shares with respect to 2019; for 2020, change in tangible book value per common share plus change in accumulated dividends of 17.9% resulted in the executive earning 200% of the target performance shares with respect to 2020; and for 2021, change in tangible book value per common share plus change in accumulated dividends of 17.9% resulted in the executive earning 200% of the target performance shares with respect to 2020; and for 2021, change in tangible book value per common share plus change in accumulated dividends of 17.9% resulted in the executive earning 200% of the target performance period shares with respect to 2020; and for 2021, change in tangible book value per common share plus change in accumulated dividends of 17.9% resulted in the executive earning 200% of the target performance shares with respect to 2020; and for 2021, change in tangible book value per common share plus change in accumulated dividends of 17.9% resulted in the executive earning 200% of the target performance s - (7) Performance shares granted under the 2016 LTI Plan which vest at the end of the service period on December 31, 2022 and following the Governance and Human Capital Committee's determination of average change in book value per common share plus change in accumulated dividends over the three-year performance period and three-year average underwriting expense ratio rank versus peers.
-As a result of our abovetarget performance for the service period to date, in accordance with SEC rules, the number of unearned performance shares is reported in the "Equity Incentive Plan Awards: Number of Unearned Shares That Have Not Vested" column based on achieving the maximum number of performance shares (200% of target) that may be earned for the three-year performance period. - (8) Performance shares granted under the 2016 LTI Plan which vest at the end of the service period on December 31, 2023 and following the Governance and Human Capital Committee's determination of average change in book value per common share plus change in accumulated dividends over the three-year performance period and three-year average underwriting expense ratio rank versus peers.
+Performance shares were earned in three substantially equal annual installments based upon change in tangible book value per common share plus change in accumulated dividends during each calendar year performance period (2019, 2020 and 2021).
+Because all performance periods are complete, the number of shares earned are reported in the "Number of Shares or Units of Stock That Have Not Vested" column based on the actual change in tangible book value per common share plus change in accumulated dividends for purposes of performance share awards during performance period as follows: for 2019, change in tangible book value per common share plus change in accumulated dividends of 17.9% resulted in the executive earning 200% of the target performance shares with respect to 2019; for 2020, change in tangible book value per common share plus change in accumulated dividends of 17.9% resulted in the executive earning 200% of the target performance shares with respect to 2020; and for 2021, change in tangible book value per common share plus change in accumulated dividends of negative 4.0% resulted in the executive earning 0% of the target performance shares with respect to 2021. - (7) Performance shares granted under the 2016 LTI Plan which vest at the end of the service period on December 31, 2022 and following the Governance and Human Capital Committee's determination of average change in book value per common share plus change in accumulated dividends over the three-year performance period and three-year average underwriting expense ratio rank versus peers.
+As a result of our above-target performance for the service period to date, in accordance with SeC rules, the number of unearned performance shares is reported in the "Equity Incentive Plan Awards: Number of Unearned Shares That Have Not Vested" column based on achieving the maximum number of performance shares (200% of target) that may be earned for the three-year performance period. - (8) Performance shares granted under the 2016 LTI Plan which vest at the end of the service period on December 31, 2023 and following the Governance and Human Capital Committee's determination of average change in book value per common share plus change in accumulated dividends over the three-year performance period and three-year average underwriting expense ratio rank versus peers.
 As a result of our performance for the service period to date being between threshold and target, in accordance with SEC rules, the number of unearned performance shares is reported in the "Equity Incentive Plan Awards: Number of Unearned Shares That Have Not Vested" column based on achieving the target number of performance shares that may be earned for the three-year performance period.